 But once you do, you will have so many more plant options.
 There are way more varieties of seeds in seed catalogs than you’ll ever find at a plant shop.
 And who doesn’t love free plants creating from cuttings or some other cloning process?

-The added bonus is, the more you propagate, the deeper understanding you will gain of how things grow.
-Experience is a great teacher, in life and in the garden.
+The added bonus is, the more you propagate, the better you will understand how things grow.
+Experience is a great garden teacher.

 Have a look at the ideas below and dig in to whatever interests you.
 The only difference between a successful grower and a discouraged one is persistence.
 Try.
 And try again.
 You’ve got this.